 - Means business.

-- Julie Mutnansky emerged from the cowboy town of Tucson, Arizona to the Hollywood lights of Los Angeles a mere 8 months ago.
+- Julie Mutnansky emerged from the cowboy town of Tucson, Arizona to the Hollywood lights of Los Angeles 3 years ago.
 Her passion for marimba playing was cut off being a student fresh out of college in need of 10,000 bucks just to pay for the instrument.
 She then joined a task force comprised of 3 other rockstars (a trombonist, guitarist, and tuba player) to help educate the world of programs that could change a high school students’ talent in music forever.

 - David Sears - Executive Education Director

 David went to college to be an electrical engineer which he planned to take up as a career after retiring from professional baseball.
 However, the one franchise that showed any interest in him had future Hall of Famers already playing the positions he played.
 So…. he decided he’d better work on his musical skills.
 OHH, that electrical engineering thing?
 He also figured that one should probably be really good in math if you expect to be successful in that field.
 He could count to 12 so music was perfect for him.

 He always told his students that if they became successful they should come back and hire him to play with them.
 A few did but Ozomatli didn’t.
 Hey guys, where’s my gig?
 I guess most of them were too busy getting work themselves with Alicia Keys, John Legend, Gladys Knight and the Pips, Stevie Wonder, Paul McCartney, Sting, Green Day, Duke Ellington Orchestra and more.

 David has worked with a wide variety of artists from Danny Kaye to Andy Griffith to the Temptations.
 He’s even been paid (by a few) to sing but when his wife heard his voice, she banned him from ever singing in front of an audience he’s not related to.

 - Dana Tomarken – Vice President, Events